richardrulach/backdoor/README.md

 # backdoor
 a website that communicates with the databases of systems directly and displays the results and allows some level of comparisom and interaction with it.

-ideally this is used for test systems that are opaque and which can be difficult to verify the results of tests
+ideally this is used for test systems that are opaque and in which it can be difficult to verify the results of tests and what is really happening in the database

 ##architecture